 1. Asthma

 What to do: Asthma is not curable, but it can be managed with the right medications, like corticosteroids and bronchodilators.
-Treatment depend on each person’s health history, and should be directed by a lung specialist.
+Treatment depends on each person’s health history, and should be directed by a primar care provider or pulmonologist (lung specialist).
+Read more about asthma medications.

 2. COPD